authindicators/rfc-brand-indicators-for-message-identification/README.md

-Blank, et al.            Expires 12 January 2024               [Page 15]
+Blank, et al.           Expires 19 February 2024               [Page 15]

-Internet-Draft                    BIMI                         July 2023
+Internet-Draft                    BIMI                       August 2023

    The header contains the SVG of the Indicator encoded as base64, and